contentful/contentful-cli/docs/space/export/README.md

   --proxy                 Proxy configuration in HTTP auth format:
                           [http|https]://host:port or
                           [http|https]://user:password@host:port        [string]
+  --raw-proxy             Pass proxy config to Axios instead of creating a
+                          custom httpsAgent.                           [boolean]
   --error-log-file        Full path to the error log file               [string] --query-entries         Exports only entries that matches these queries[array] --query-assets          Exports only assets that matches these queries [array]